 - when screw up a part of a presentation

-- when someone does something to offend me or break the rules
+- when someone offends me or break the rules

 - when bad short-term circumstances (poor dating life, low income) cause me to forget the bigger picture (I’m in the top 1% of the world)

 Problems With Taking Life Too Seriously

 What are the consequences of this?
 Well, there’s a ton.

 For one, you scare away people — potential lovers, potential friends, or career opportunities.
 Us intellectual men do that.
 We get too wrapped up in logic to remember that the bigger picture is to connect and win someone over emotionally.